yasuo3o3/kid-activity-tracker/kid-qr-grid/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-WordPress plugin to display QR codes for child PWA access links on parent pages.
+WordPress plugin to display links for child PWA access on parent pages.

 == Description ==

-Kid QR Grid plugin allows you to display QR codes for child activity tracking PWA access links on parent pages.
-Each QR code, when scanned with a smartphone camera, opens the child's dedicated PWA URL for activity tracking.
+Kid Link Grid plugin allows you to display copy-to-clipboard links for child activity tracking PWA access on parent pages.
+Each link can be easily copied and shared to access the child's dedicated PWA URL for activity tracking.

 **Features:**

-* Display QR codes for multiple children in a responsive grid layout
+* Display link buttons for multiple children in a responsive grid layout
 * Generate child-specific URLs with unique kid_id parameters
 * Copy-to-clipboard functionality for sharing links
 * Clean, accessible design that works with light and dark themes
 * Configurable API endpoint and PWA base URL
-* Client-side QR code generation (no external services)
-* Fallback support for older browsers
+* Lightweight JavaScript implementation

 **Usage:**

-1. Configure API endpoint and PWA base URL in Settings > Kid QR Grid
+1. Configure API endpoint and PWA base URL in Settings > Kid Link Grid
 2. Add `[kid_qr_grid]` shortcode to any page or post
-3. QR codes will be generated automatically for each child
+3. Link buttons will be generated automatically for each child

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/kid-qr-grid` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to Settings > Kid QR Grid to configure the plugin
+3. Go to Settings > Kid Link Grid to configure the plugin
-4. Add the shortcode `[kid_qr_grid]` to any page or post where you want to display QR codes
+4. Add the shortcode `[kid_qr_grid]` to any page or post where you want to display link buttons

 == Frequently Asked Questions ==